EMT - Basic

 The following requirements must be met by the student requesting entrance into any education program sponsored by the IVCC EMS Education Program:

-All participants in IVCC EMS courses must have a background check performed by Illinois State Police.
+All participants in IVCC EMS courses must have a background check.
 Forms will be provided at orientation.
 The student must assume the cost of this procedure.
 Random drug screening will also be required.

 - The applicant must possess a high school diploma or equivalent at the time of State or National Registry exam (Copies are required)